Luxocracy/NeatPlates/README.md

-# TidyPlatesContinued
+# Neat Plates
 #### From the orginal Tidy Plates

 >Tidy Plates enhances World of Warcraft's nameplates.
 >
 >#### Basic Configuration
->Use the command, `'/tidyplates'` as a shortcut to the interface panel for Tidy Plates.
+>Use the command, `'/tidyplates'` as a shortcut to the interface panel for Neat Plates.
 On that panel, you'll be able to select from a list of available themes.
 The theme you choose will affect both appearance and features.
 >
 >Use the command, `'/hub'` to configure the mechanics of those included themes.
 If you're using a custom theme, it might have a different config tool.